tobybatch/kimai2/docs/build.md

 ## Targets

-The docker file has many intermiadary targets but two functional builds are `prod` and `dev` which correspond to the prod and development environments as outlined in the Kimai documentation.
+The docker file has many staging targets but two functional builds are `prod` and `dev` which correspond to the prod and development environments as outlined in the Kimai documentation.
 The default is `prod`

     docker build --target=prod .